yourhead/StacksAPI/_templates/stringCompare.md

 ```

 #### Example 3: compare a property with a literal string
-evalutes to `true` especially for Yoda
+evaluates to `true` especially for Yoda

 ```
 %(